-- To attempt and fix the Windows Update component, first, open a Run dialog box by pressing the Windows key + R.
+- Open a Run dialog box by pressing the Windows key + R.

-- Inside the dialog box that just appeared, type ‘control’ inside the text box and press Enter to open up the Control Panel interface.
+- Type ‘control’ inside the text box and press Enter to open up the Control Panel interface.

 Note: You may be prompted by the User Account Control – if so, click Yes to grant admin access.

 - Once you’re inside the Control Panel window, use the search function to look for ‘troubleshoot’.

 - From the list of results, click on all the different categories Troubleshooting.